-Toggle between applying the heat visualization to the area around your pins, or to overlapping radius areas.
+Toggle between applying heat to the area around your pins, or to overlapping radius areas.

-Areas Around Pins: apply heat to a specified radius around your pins.
-Pin density near the epicenter determines level of heat.
+Areas Around Pins: Apply heat to a specified radius around your pins.
+Pin density near the epicenter determines the level of heat.

 This type of heat is good for illustrating information such as customer location density.

 Overlapping Radius Areas: Display information such as the sum total of sales in the area, or high-volume stores.

 Note that overlapping radius areas will have more heat.

 How many miles around each pin would you like to apply heat to?

 Play around with different radius sizes and see how it changes the look of your map.

 Next, consider which type of heat center you prefer.

 Apply heat to your location density to display the ‘hottest’ areas around your pins.
 Or, leverage dataset values to track a specific numeric value.